 7.11 Withholding.
 The Company may withhold all federal, state, and local income and employment taxes as required under applicable laws and regulations.

 IN WITNESS WHEREOF, this Agreement has been signed as of the day and year first above written.

+EXECUTIVE: LEGGETT & PLATT, INCORPORATED

-/s/ J. MITCHELL DOLLOFF J. Mitchell Dolloff
+/s/ J. MITCHELL DOLLOFF By: /s/ David S. Haffner

+J. Mitchell Dolloff David S. Haffner